apocalyptech/bl3mods/Apocalyptech/qol/mega_timesaver_xl/README.md

 * During Jack's Wild, the elevator in Jack's Secret stops further down than usual, and well before Pretty Boy's usual cue, but there's still a window right there and you can jump out as usual once he's done talking.
+* In Obsidian Forest, when Oletta's on her way to the Traitorweed testing area, if you stay too close to her she may end up teleporting to her next nav point (and skipping some dialogue in the process).
+Hang back a bit to avoid that!

 Not Handled By This Mod
 =======================